 There’s a reason why these rings are unbelievably cheap.
 The truth is that you are not going to get the stated quality because the diamond isn’t accurately graded to GIA’s standards.
 Read my article on the differences between diamond grading labs to find out more…

 This isn’t all.
-Here’s a search I did within their inventory and I want to highlight some crucial details that unsuspecting consumers don’t know about.
+Here’s a search I did within their inventory and I want to highlight some crucial details that unsuspecting consumers may not know about.
 Look at the “Lab” column and see how many percent of their stones were actually graded by reliable labs like GIA and AGS.

 I did a count and the numbers were surprisingly LOW.
 Out of 20 diamonds, only 2 were graded by GIA.
 That’s a measly 10%.
 The rest of the 90% are diamonds graded by labs which would make me run as soon as I see them.